Steel Truss Design

 Simple, economical, and versatile

 Steel trusses are a popular type of construction for bridges, stadiums, and other large structures.
-They’re often used in place of more traditional steel beams or columns.
-There are many different types of steel trusses, each with its own unique features and applications.
+Builders often use them instead of more traditional steel beams or columns.
+There are many different types of steel trusses, each with its unique features and applications.

 Warren Trusses The most common type of truss

 Warren Trusses are the most common type of truss.
-Warren Trusses are triangular in shape and use metal beams to form the triangle.
+They are triangular and use metal beams to form the triangle.
 The metal beams are then joined together with metal plates and screws.
 Warren Trusses are very strong and can hold a lot of weight.

-Warren trusses are triangular metal frames that are used to support the weight of a roof or other structure.
-Warren trusses are often used in conjunction with other types of trusses, such as king post trusses.
+They are triangular metal frames that support the weight of a roof or other structure.
+Builders often use Warren trusses in conjunction with other types of trusses, such as king post trusses.

 Pratt Trusses: Used extensively in bridges

-Pratt trusses were among the first truss bridges ever built and are still in use today.
-They are named for their inventor, Theodore Pratt.
-Pratt trusses are made of metal and are very strong.
-They are used extensively in bridges.
+Theodore Pratt invented Pratt trusses, among the first truss bridges ever built, and they are still in use today.
+They are named after their inventor, Theodore Pratt.
+Pratt trusses, made of metal, are very strong and extensively used in bridges.
 Steel trusses are a common structural design in many buildings.

 Howe Trusses: Have a distinctive Z-shape